-If we grant your request to purchase shares pursuant to a Request for Waiver, an equal proportion of your optional cash purchase will be invested on each trading day, or Investment Date, during a span of one to fourteen days during which trading of our common stock is reported on the NYSE, or Pricing Period.
+If we grant your request to purchase shares pursuant to a Request for Waiver, an equal proportion of your optional cash purchase will be invested on each trading day, or Investment Date, during a span of one to fourteen days during which trading of our common stock is reported on the NYSE Amex, or Pricing Period.

-You may make a Request for Waiver by contacting the Administrator at 1-201-680-4052 or via email at Paul.Lidondici@computershare.com.
-Completed Request for Waiver forms should be submitted to the Administrator no later than two business days prior to the applicable Pricing Period.
+You may make a Request for Waiver by contacting the Administrator at (201) 680-5300.
+Completed Request for Waiver forms should be submitted to the Administrator via facsimile at (201) 680-4688 no later than two business days prior to the applicable Pricing Period.